ryanbressler/CloudForest/README.md

 including shuffled copies of existing features (-nContrasts, -contrastAll).

-A feature that performs well when randomized (or when the target has been randomized) may be causing overfitting.
+A feature that performs well when randomized (or when the target has been randomized) may be causing over-fitting.

 The option to permute the target (-permute) will establish a minimum random baseline.
 Using a regular expression (-shuffleRE) to shuffle part of the data can be useful in teasing out the contributions of different subsets of features.

-Importance and P-Valuse Via Artifical Contrasts
+Importance and P-Values Via Artificial Contrasts
 -----------------------------------------------
-P values can be established for importance scores by comparing the importance score for each feature to that of shuffled copy of itself or artifical contrast as described in Tuv's "Feature Selection with Ensembles, Artificial Variables, and Redundancy Elimination."
+P values can be established for importance scores by comparing the importance score for each feature to that of shuffled copy of itself or artificial contrast as described in Tuv's "Feature Selection with Ensembles, Artificial Variables, and Redundancy Elimination."

-Feature selection based on these p-values can increase the model's resistance to overfitting from high cardinality features.
+Feature selection based on these p-values can increase the model's resistance to over-fitting from high cardinality features.

-To use this method specify the number of repeats to perform usint the -ace option and provide a file name for importance scores.
+To use this method specify the number of repeats to perform using the -ace option and provide a file name for importance scores via the -importance option.
+Importance scores will be decrease per tree.

 ```
 growforest -train housing.arff -target class -ace 10 -importance bostanimpace.tsv